Arkayanik/Arkayanik.github.io/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `json-server --watch resources-db.json` for a json server.
+Navigate to `http://localhost:3000/productList`.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Image References of web application